 Friends are obviously the people who are the most trusted ones in the circle of a person.
 The thing you need to think upon is that what do friends do that makes them be trusted?
-To me the things friends do the most is that they ask questions.
+To me, the things friends do the most is that they ask questions.
 The friends ask about how is your life going, how are things at home, how is your career progressing and so on.
 It is in response to these questions that a person starts sharing and opening up the heart.
 Thus, without posing questions one cannot gain entry into the friend zone and if one is not in this zone, one cannot get into the circle of trust.

 The second major component of the circle of trust is the advisor zone.
 People trust someone from whom they have had value able advice or from whom they think they can get quality advice.
 As badly as people need someone who can listen to their problem, there is an equal need of searching for someone who can give them advice and guidance pertaining to all their problems and issues.
-Therefore, in order to be trusted by people and prospects, you need to prove your metal as a worthy advisor.
+Therefore, in order to be trusted by people and prospects, you need to prove your mettle as a worthy advisor.

 Strike The Balance:

 Marketers who know these two components of trust make the mistake of not striking the balance between the two, thus they never gain entry into the circle of trust of their prospects and customers.
-The mistake they make is that they either ask too many questions which put their business element go in the backdrop and gets them stuck in the friend zone permanently, or they make the mistake of pursuing their prospects without any advice that can help them in their problem.
-In order to successfully gain trust of the prospects and customers, you have to create a balance between friend and advisor zone.
+The mistake they make is that they either ask too many questions that put their business element goes in the backdrop and gets them stuck in the friend zone permanently, or they make the mistake of pursuing their prospects without any advice that can help them in their problem.
+In order to successfully gain trust in the prospects and customers, you have to create a balance between friend and advisor zone.
 Let me show you how.

 Now It’s Your Turn!

 How do you gain the trust of your customers?
 What kind of difficulties did you face in gaining their trust?
-How has it turn out for you?
+How has it turned out for you?
 Please share your feedback in the comments section below!